 Graffiti vandalism can quickly transform a neighbourhood.
-It affects local residents, organizations, businesses, and property owners.
-When graffiti is removed quickly, properties are less likely to be repeatedly vandalized.
-Under the Property Maintenance Bylaw (Bylaw No 8425) property owners (both residential and business) are responsible for the removal of any graffiti on their property.
+It affects local residents, organisations, businesses, and property owners.
+When graffiti is removed quickly, properties are less likely to be repeatedly vandalised.
+Under the Property Maintenance Bylaw property owners - residential and business - are responsible for removing graffiti on their property.

-"Unsightly Property" includes Land that displays the accumulation of refuse, garbage, graffiti, discarded materials, filth or derelict vehicles to such an extent that as a whole it looks unkempt, unmaintained, dilapidated or in disrepair.
+"Unsightly Property" includes land that displays the accumulation of refuse, garbage, graffiti, discarded materials, filth or derelict vehicles to such an extent that it looks unkempt, unmaintained, dilapidated or in disrepair.